SfC Home > Physical Science > Physics > Force >

 - What are some examples of centrifugal force?

-- What is centripetal force equation?
+- What is centrifugal force equation?

-Centrifugal is an inertial force
+Centrifugal force

 Examples of centrifugal force